 Lunder Conservation Center

-This is the first art conservation facility in the United States that allows the public permanent behind-the-scenes views of the National Portrait Gallery’s and Smithsonian American Art Museum’s preservation work.
+This was the first art conservation facility in the United States that allows the public permanent behind-the-scenes views of the preservation work undertaken by the National Portrait Gallery and Smithsonian American Art Museum.
 Conservation staff members are visible to the public through floor-to-ceiling glass walls.
-People may also learn more about conserving their own art by appointment.

 The Robert and Arlene Kogod Courtyard

 A signature element of the National Historic Landmark building shared by the National Portrait Gallery and the Smithsonian American Art Museum is the Kogod Courtyard.
-Named for Washington philanthropists and art collectors Robert and Arlene Kogod, the enclosed courtyard features an elegant glass canopy designed by world-renowned architects at Foster + Partners in London that provides a distinctive, contemporary accent to the museums’ Greek Revival building.
-Free public wireless Internet access (Wi-Fi) is available in the courtyard.
-The Courtyard Café offers casual dining from 11:30 a.m. to 6:30 p.m.
+Named for Washington philanthropists and art collectors Robert and Arlene Kogod, the enclosed area features an elegant glass canopy designed by world-renowned architects at Foster + Partners in London that provides a distinctive, contemporary accent to the museums’ Greek Revival building.
+Free Wi-Fi is available in the courtyard.

 Donald W. Reynolds Center for American Art and Portraiture